About the website

 The website of the Ministry of Justice, www.ministryofjustice.fi, provides information on, i.a., the Ministry, its work and duties and on ongoing legislation and development projects at the Ministry.

 Finnish and Swedish pages are the most extensive ones.
-The pages also provide some information in English.
+The pages also provide some information in English and in Northern Sami.

 The Media and Communications Unit of the Ministry of Justice maintains the website and is responsible for it.
 The aim is to ensure the correctness and topicality of the content of the website.